 Whether you're a recreational angler or a culinary enthusiast, you might be wondering about shark meat and whether it's safe to eat, how to prepare it, and even if its consumption is legal.
-Though it is far from the most popular seafood, there is a growing market for shark meat in the United States, which is prepared and served in many ways and under various names.
+Though it is far from the most popular seafood, there is a growing market for shark meat in the United States.
+This meat is prepared and served in many ways and under various names.
 Species such as mako, thresher, and blacktip are among those that are fished for their meat.

-Alternate names for shark include flake, dogfish, grayfish, and whitefish.
+Alternate names for shark meat include flake, dogfish, grayfish, and whitefish.
 Imitation crab (surimi) and fish and chips are sometimes made from shark meat as well.

 Mercury in Shark Meat

 Probably the main concern when it comes to consuming shark meat is the fact that shark has one of the highest concentrations of mercury of any seafood.
 Mercury is a metal that is extremely toxic to humans.
-The effects of mercury poisoning can include blindness, loss of hair, teeth, nails, skin peeling, and kidney failure.
+The effects of mercury poisoning can include blindness, loss of hair, teeth, and nails, skin peeling, and kidney failure.
 Unfortunately, one of the most common ways that people ingest mercury is by eating fish and seafood, especially large fish such as swordfish, tuna, and shark.

 Shark Meat Can Smell of Ammonia

 In many ways, shark meat is similar to other large ocean fish like swordfish or marlin.
 It's a firm, white fish with meaty flesh.
 But it differs from other large seafood in one key respect, and that is the presence of a chemical called urea.
 Sharks' bodies produce urea to regulate the difference between their body fluids and the seawater they live in, through a process called osmosis.
 For the culinary-minded, if you've ever seen the way salt pulls water out of a steak or a vegetable like sliced eggplant, this is an example of osmosis.

 In sharks, urea helps ensure that their cells don't absorb or excrete too much water but instead maintain the proper balance.
 In fact, most animals, including humans, produce and excrete urea as part of their normal metabolisms.
-But when a shark dies, the urea in its blood breaks down and is converted to ammonia, which has a strong, unpleasant odor.
-There's no truly effective way to remove this odor from the fish, so chefs who prepare shark have learned how to mask it, either by brining it or marinating it.
+But when a shark dies, the urea in its blood breaks down and is converted into ammonia, which has a strong, unpleasant odor.
+There's no truly effective way to remove this odor from the fish, so chefs who prepare shark meat have learned how to mask it, either by brining it or marinating it.
 A typical marinade might include milk, lemon juice, or vinegar.
 The milk used in this process should be full-fat, since ammonia is fat-soluble, and then discarded after the meat is taken out of it.

 Preparing Shark Meat

-Like other firm-fleshed white fish, shark can be grilled, pan-seared, baked, or even made into ceviche.
+Like other firm-fleshed white fish, shark meat can be grilled, pan-seared, baked, or even made into ceviche.
 It's sold both in the fillet, which are boneless cuts taken parallel to the spine, and steaks, which are bone-in cuts made by slicing directly across the fish.
 When cooking shark, the standard fish guideline of 10 minutes per inch of thickness is useful to bear in mind.

 Pan-frying is also a good way to cook shark steaks.
 Heat some oil to shimmering in a cast-iron skillet, then add the steaks.
-Lower the heat to medium and cook for 5 to 6 minutes per side (turning just once), depending on thickness.
+Lower the heat to medium and cook for 5 to 6 minutes per side, turning just once, depending on thickness.
 The steaks or fillets can also be cut into cubes and skewered for cooking either over a grill or in the oven.

 What Is Shark Finning?

 Shark fins are popular in some Asian cultures, especially in Chinese cuisine, where they are typically prepared as the main ingredient in shark fin soup.
 While it is legal in the United States to consume shark meat, that is not the case for shark fins.
-The fins are the most valuable part of the shark, and because, unlike the sharks themselves, the fins don't need to occupy freezer space, which is limited on fishing vessels, the usual practice is to catch a shark, cut the fins off its body while it's still alive, and then dump the finless animal back into the water.
+The fins are the most valuable part of the shark, and unlike the sharks themselves, the fins don't occupy much freezer space, very limited on fishing vessels, so the usual practice is to catch a shark, cut the fins off its body while it's still alive, and then dump the finless animal back into the water.
 The animals, unable to swim, sink and drown, unable to move and get oxygen through their gills, or bleed to death.

-Besides being cruel and inhumane, the practice of shark finning is responsible for as many as 100 million shark deaths per year, which has threatened a number of shark species with endangerment.
+Besides cruel and inhumane, the practice of shark finning is responsible for as many as 100 million shark deaths per year, which has threatened a number of shark species with endangerment.